danihae/SarcAsM/docs/index.rst

 SarcAsM is a Python package for analysis of sarcomere structure and motion in microscopy images and movies of cardiomyocytes.

 .. image:: images/graphical_abstract.png
-**Summary of SarcAsM:** (a) Detailed structural analysis of sarcomeres Z-bands, sarcomeres, myofibrils, and sarcomere domains. (b) Tracking and analysis of individual and average sarcomere motion. (c) Information about SarcAsM.

 Using SarcAsM
 -------------